Amazon Prime Day 2 is here – shop the best deals now

 It’s never too early to start thinking about Christmas presents and Lego’s technic range is the perfect place to start.
 With 40 per cent off this Formula E Porsche racing car, it’s the ideal gift for young petrolheads.
 The buildable car is a replica of the real-life racing car and comes complete with sponsor logos.
 For further immersion in the racing world, kids can download the Lego technic AR app to scan the pull-back car and watch it compete on a racetrack of their choice.

 Make life easier in the kitchen with Tefal’s nifty air fryer.
 Not only will it use far less energy than your cooker, the kitchen appliance will also help rustle up healthier meals in half the time.
 Its six-portion capacity makes it a great option for families and large households while the one-pot cooking design means you can make everything from stir-frys to paellas, curries, or casseroles.
 And when you’re feeling peckish between meals, the actifry’s snacking tray helps create nuggets, chips, and more.
-Right now, you can save nearly 50 per cent on the appliance.
+Right now, you can save 40 per cent on the appliance.

 Nintendo Switch OLED with ‘Lego Harry Potter’: Was £344.98, now £291.95, Amazon.co.uk